Tulsa Zoo: Lost Kingdom Exhibit Complex

-Lost Kingdom allows guests to roam through lush gardens and settings inspired by ancient Asian cultures, such as the city at Angkor-Wat.
-Lost Kingdom is the new home for ambassadors of some of Asia's rarest and most elusive species, including Malayan tigers, snow leopards, Chinese alligators, siamangs, binturongs, and Komodo dragons.
+Lost Kingdom presents gardens and settings inspired by ancient Asian cultures such as the city at Angkor-Wat and contains animals such as Malayan tigers, snow leopards, Chinese alligators, siamangs, binturongs, and Komodo dragons.

 Lost Kingdom: Valley of the Elephant

 The Valley of the Elephant encompasses a 2.5 acre area for the zoo's three elephants.
-The area includes a life-sized climbable elephant sculpture and an Elephant Interpretive Center which highlights the life of Asian elephant species.
-Visitors can observe the elephants from both indoor and outdoor viewing areas in an exhibit that includes an elephant demonstration yard.
+Visitors can observe the elephants from indoor and outdoor viewing areas in an exhibit that includes an elephant demonstration yard.
+The zoo has five Asian elephants, two males (Sneezy and Hank), and three cows (Sooky, Booper, and Connie).
+Another pair (bull Billy and cow Tina), are due to arrive from the Los Angeles Zoo in 2025.

 Robert J. LaFortune Wild Life Trek

-The Robert J. LaFortune Wild Life Trek is a four-building complex, formerly the North American Living Museum, and is the recipient of awards such as best new exhibit when it was constructed in 1978.
-As of spring 2013, each building focuses on animals from around the world and their adaptations to life in the water, desert, forest, and cold.
-Animals in this complex include Siberian cranes, tawny frogmouth, emerald doves, chinchilla, peccary, seahorses, and grizzly bears.
+The Robert J. LaFortune Wild Life Trek is a four-building complex, formerly the North American Living Museum, and focuses on animals from around the world and their adaptations to life in the water, desert, forest, and cold.
+Animals include Siberian cranes, tawny frogmouth, emerald doves, chinchilla, peccary, seahorses, and grizzly bears.

 The Rainforest

-A naturalistic re-creation of a Central and South American rainforest environment.
-Spanning 13,000 square feet of indoor exhibit space, exhibits include exotic species such as black howler monkeys, a green anaconda, piranhas, dwarf caimans, jaguars, and golden-headed lion tamarins.
-Many species are not caged, including rainforest birds, two-toed sloths, and Jamaican fruit bats to allow for a more realistic jungle feel.
-Throughout this exhibit is evidence of native cultures, from the colossal Olmec Head which marks the entrance to the exhibit, to murals and structures incorporated within exhibits.
-The roof is composed of translucent panels to illuminate the canopy of the rainforest, and a path that guides visitors through the building.
+The Rainforest is a recreation of Central and South American rainforests.
+Exhibits include species such as black howler monkeys, a green anaconda, piranhas, dwarf caimans, jaguars, and golden-headed lion tamarins.
+Many species roam freely, including rainforest birds, two-toed sloths, and Jamaican fruit bats.
+Throughout this exhibit is evidence of native cultures, from the Olmec Head marking the entrance to the exhibit to murals and structures incorporated within exhibits.
+The roof is composed of translucent panels to illuminate the canopy of the rainforest and a path that guides visitors through the building.

 Chimpanzee Connection

-This large outdoor island habitat provides chimpanzees with access to a climbing structure consisting of cargo nets and ropes, caves, a termite mound and vegetation.
-The cage-less habitat allows guests a clearer view of the chimpanzees.
-Completed in 1991, the "Chimpanzee Connection" building provides indoor viewing through glass. offering a glimpse into the private lives of the chimpanzees.
-After its completion Dr. Jane Goodall proclaimed the facility to be one of the "best she has ever seen".
+This is the outdoor enclosure for chimpanzees containing a climbing structure consisting of cargo nets and ropes, caves, a termite mound, and vegetation.
+Completed in 1991, the "Chimpanzee Connection" building provides indoor viewing through glass.

 Helmerich Sea Lion Cove

-A naturalistic habitat for California sea lions opened in 2012.
-The exhibit features a saltwater pool, large underwater viewing window wall, waterfall, rock haul-out areas, themed holding building and a large covered seating area for visitors.
-A behavioral conditioning program intended to provide visitors with information about the resident sea lions is demonstrated.
+The Helmerich Sea Lion Cove is the enclosure for California sea lions that opened in 2012.
+The exhibit features a saltwater pool, an underwater viewing window wall, a waterfall, and rock haul-out areas.